-Conversation with versatile bassist, mentored by Stanley Clarke, who’s equally at home with his arco classical chops as he is with those nasty funk and R&B grooves!
+Versatile bassist is equally at home with his arco classical chops and those nasty funk and R&B grooves!

 Reggie Hamilton was born in New York City and spent his formative years on the east coast.
 His original instrument was a guitar that his mother gave him when he was five.
 Reggie was lucky to be surrounded by all styles of music.
 While he listened, Reggie became keenly aware of the distinctive sound and feeling of “the bottom end.”
 After making that discovery, Reggie switched to the bass guitar and never looked back.